Mike Yastrzemski Player Props: Giants vs. Padres

-On Tuesday, Mike Yastrzemski (.622 slugging percentage in past 10 games, including four home runs) and the San Francisco Giants play the San Diego Padres, whose starting pitcher will be Seth Lugo.
+On Wednesday, Mike Yastrzemski (.600 slugging percentage in past 10 games, including four home runs) and the San Francisco Giants play the San Diego Padres, whose starting pitcher will be Yu Darvish.
 First pitch is at 9:45 PM ET.

-He hit two homers in his most recent appearance (going 3-for-5) in his last appearance against the Padres.
+He had a one-hit performance in his last game (1-for-3) against the Padres.

 Mike Yastrzemski Game Info & Props vs. the Padres